cafferychen777/caffery-research-homepage/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Genetics
+- Genetic Statistics
 - Microbiome
-- Bayes
+- Spatial Transcriptomics

 # Education to show in About widget
 education: